MicroEJ/docs/PlatformDeveloperGuide/vgIntroduction.rst

 The Front Panel is and extension of the :ref:`UI Pack's Front Panel mock <section_ui_simulation>`.

 The Matrix, Path and Gradient modules also manage vectorial images.
-The images are pre-processed before compiling the application (thanks a MicroUI :ref:`section_image_generator` extension.)
+The images are pre-processed before compiling the application (thanks to a MicroUI :ref:`section_image_generator` extension.)

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free